 Motor finance commissions

-What’s going on in the industry, and how to find out if you had a discretionary commission arrangement.
+What’s going on in the industry, and how to find out if your motor finance agreement may be affected.

 LeasePlan (trading as Ayvens) carefully consider all developments and have made changes to how we onboard our customers.
 As always, our focus is on doing the right thing – ensuring fair outcomes for customers and supporting a transparent, well-regulated motor finance market.

-- The current complaint handling pause for credit agreements (e.g. Personal Contract Purchase or Hire Purchase agreements) has now been extended to 31 May 2026.
-As a result, we will not be in a position to issue final responses to commission complaints at this time.
+- The current complaint handling pause for credit agreements (e.g. Personal Contract Purchase or Hire Purchase agreements) ends on 31 May 2026.

-- The complaint handling pause for leasing or hire agreements (e.g. Personal Contract Hire or Contract Hire agreements) ended on 4 December 2025.
-Customers who have registered a complaint that has been subject to this pause, will receive a final response letter or further communication within eight weeks of this date (or the original date of receipt prior to the start of the complaint handling pause).
+The previous complaint handling pause for leasing or hire agreements (e.g. Personal Contract Hire or Contract Hire agreements) ended on 4 December 2025, and customers, who had registered a complaint subject to this pause, should have received a final response letter or further communication within eight weeks of this date (or the original date of receipt prior to the start of the complaint handling pause).

 - If you have already contacted us and received confirmation that you are currently in scope of the FCA complaint pause, you do not need to do anything further at this time.
 We will reach out to you as soon as we have any updates or once we have issued a final response to your complaint.